 No sunshine, no problem!

-Luckily Sheffield city centre is packed with exciting, unique and many free places to visit when the weather turns sour.
+Luckily Sheffield city centre is jam-packed with exciting, unique and many free places to visit when the weather turns a bit sour.

 Let’s take a tour of some of the best places to entertain the clan while staying (mostly) dry.

 Please note: all information correct at time of posting.
-Visit individual venue and attractions websites for latest information.
+Visit individual venue and attraction websites for the very latest information.

 🎮 National Videogame Museum 🎮

-There are more than 100 games to play, which have been carefully curated by the team into sections focusing on themes such as Sonic the Hedgehog or Super Mario.
+There are more than 100 games to play, which have been carefully curated by the team into sections focusing on themes such as Sonic the Hedgehog and Super Mario.

-Classic video arcade games such as Time Crisis, and no less than 14 different versions of Space Invaders, are on display and understandably popular with the older guests.
+Classic video arcade games such as Time Crisis, and no less than 14 different versions of Space Invaders, are on display.
+These are, understandably, popular with the Museum's 'older' visitors 😉

 “We do get a lot of people from Sheffield visiting but also people from all over the country”, said Christian Beckett, communications officer at NVM.